Best Beaches in Dubai – The Public Stretches of Sand to Spread Your Towel

-Located on the unfashionable Deira side of Dubai Creek – the ‘New’ Dubai area of JBR (now nearly a decade old), south of Jumeirah, is the voguish area – this is a fantastic 99-hectare waterfront park, with grassy areas and white sand shaded by hundreds of coconut palms, sheltered swimming beaches, a calm lagoon, and swimming pools.
+Located on the unfashionable Deira side of Dubai Creek – the ‘New’ Dubai area of JBR (now nearly a decade old), south of Jumeirah, is the modish neighbourhood – this is a fantastic 99-hectare waterfront park, with grassy areas and white sand shaded by hundreds of coconut palms, sheltered swimming beaches, a calm lagoon, and swimming pools.

 There are plenty of facilities, including toilets and showers, picnic areas with barbecues, sports fields, kiosks, and fabulous amenities for families, including kids’ playgrounds and chalets to rent (from Dh150-200).